dwysocki/gracedb-server/docs/user_docs/source/queries.rst

 Superevent queries
 ==================
-Many the same, etc.
+Many of the queries for superevents are identical to that of events.
-Only production superevents returned by default
+Only production superevents are returned by default.
+See :ref:`superevent_query_category` for information on specifying Test or MDC superevents.

 By id
 -----